umar-ahmed/turborepo-prune-catalog-repro/README.md

 # Expected behavior

-The `out` directory should contain the pruned package with the correct dependencies.
+The `out` directory should contain the pruned package with the correct dependencies (ie. `commander` should resolve to `14.0.0`)

 # Actual behavior

-Error occurs during the pruning process indicating that it is unable to find a locator for `commander@catalog`.
+Error occurs during the pruning process indicating that it is unable to find a locator for `commander@catalog:`.

 ```
 turbo 2.5.5